dodubassman/duckfoot-rev3/README.md

 ![](pictures/right_hand.jpg)
 ![](pictures/both_boards.jpg)

-Duckfoot is a low profile Corne-inspired split keyboard, powered with Nice!Nano.
+Duckfoot is a low profile Corne-inspired split keyboard, powered by Nice!Nano.
 With a pair of EVQWGD001 roller encoders.

 ## PCB